Depression

 Depression lives in your body, too.
 A lot of people don't connect these symptoms to their mood, which means they go unaddressed for a long time.

 Sleep changes.
 We mentioned this above, but it's worth repeating.
-Insomnia and hypersomnia (sleeping 10, 12, 14 hours and still feeling drained) are both common.
+Insomnia and oversleeping (sleeping 10, 12, 14 hours and still feeling drained) are both common.
 About 75% of people with depression report sleep problems, according to the Sleep Foundation.

 Appetite shifts.
 Some people stop eating.
 Others eat constantly, especially carbs and sugar.
 A swing of more than 5% of your body weight in a month, in either direction, is a red flag.